VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144.md

 Where $c$ and $e$ are two distinct possible events, $e$ _causally depends_ on $c$ if and only if, if $c$ were to occur $e$ would occur; and if $c$ were not to occur $e$ would not occur.
 (Lewis 1973).
 From our earlier example, event $c$ is "Bob feels tired and believes there is coffee in the fridge" and event e is "Bob goes to the fridge".

 Statistical explanation is based upon the probability of event $c$ causing event $e$.
 This takes the form "given Bob feels tired and believes there is coffee in the fridge, bob will almost certainly go to the fridge" (adapted from Howel p125).
 Causal and statistical explanation are similar in that they identify a causal even $c$ and link $c$ to resulting event $e$.
 However, the difference between even $e$ occuring and "almost certainly occuring" is critical.
 Statistical explanation only explain the likeliness of $e$, which is not sufficient to explain the $e$ itself.
 Although statistical explanation is not sufficient, statistical models may be used to determine causes for a causal argument.
-For example, the statistic that 95% of tired people with coffee nearby will go to drink coffee along side the elimination of cor
+For example, the statistic that 95% of tired people with coffee nearby will go to drink coffee along side the elimination of confounding variables may be used to determine the causal relationship mentioned above.

 Deductive nomological explanation involves starting from general laws and circumstances, and then showing "how that the statement describing the result can be validly inferred" (Hempel 1962 p100).
 For Bob we could say that "bob being tired and believing there is coffee in the fridge, and the general human law that individuals will take actions to remedy their fatigue implies that Bob will go to the fridge".
 In contrast, causal reasoning starts from the outcome event, and considers and refines the causes.
+Both causal and deductive explanation are sufficient to explain result $e$, we will explore the efficacy of these explanation models next.
 ### 4.1 COMPAS Simplification
 As mentioned earlier, one approach to making COMPAS explicable is to simplify its reasoning.
 An attempt of this was made by a research team from Berkely using the reasoning of "rule-lists" which are predictive models composed of if-then statements (Angelino et al 2018).
 Reasoning through rule lists is transparent because the reasoning for a decision is easily explicable through causal explanation.
 Let's see an example rule list below: